Spoke and Spade is an urban farm growing vegetables for a hyper-local community.

 As an urban farm, we grow a new story for people to eat and connect to the place they live and the farmer they purchase food from.

-Spoke & Spade hopes to celebrate farmers, food & community.
+Spoke & Spade hopes to celebrate farmers, soil, food & community health.

 What methods do we use?